shadimsaleh/CameraCalibration/README.md

 This code was taken directly from the OpenCV tutorials and edited to suit our needs.
 All due credits to the original author.

+Open CV needs to be installed before compiling the program

 -------------------------------------------------------------------

-This program can be complied by typing the following code in terminal
+This program can be complied by typing the following code in terminal (Ubuntu 15.04)

 g++ -Iusr/include/opencv2 camera_calibration.cpp $(pkg-config opencv --libs)